Text Size

 Once a year, the GIC Management formally meets the Minister for Finance and his officials to report on the risk and performance of the portfolio in the preceding financial year.

 The Auditor-General, who is appointed by the President of Singapore, submits an annual report to the President and Parliament on the audit of the Government and other bodies managing public funds.
 This audit includes the Government’s portfolio managed by GIC and the main companies in the GIC Group: GIC Asset Management, GIC Real Estate, and GIC Special Investments.
 Other companies in the Group and the investment holding companies are audited by public accounting firms.
-These companies are also audited by GIC’s Internal Audit Department.
+These companies are also audited by GIC’s internal audit.

 The GIC Board is responsible for GIC’s Policy Portfolio, which determines the long-term asset allocation strategy, and for the overall performance of the portfolio.
 GIC’s asset allocation operates within the risk constraints determined by the Government in its mandate to GIC.
 The Board is supported by five board committees.